pingcap/ossinsight/workshop/mini-ossinsight/introduction.md

 ## Step by Step

 :::info
-Only with this method, you could set up a real OSS Insight with the whole 4.7B data, but there is no need to load the whole data just for testing.
+Only with this method, you could set up a real OSS Insight with the whole 4.7 billion events data, but there is no need to load the whole data while testing.
 Anyway, it's up to you.
 :::

 * [Step 1: Find Data Source (3min)](/workshop/mini-ossinsight/step-by-step/find-data-source)